Build Better SEO Content with Keyword Analysis Tools

 Other SEO Keyword Software

-(Aside from performing keyword research and analysis, SEO PowerSuite’s Rank Tracker also has good reporting features.
-It provides detailed and summary SEO rankings data and overall domain strength for your website as well as selected competitor websites.)
+Aside from its usefulness as SEO planning software, SEO PowerSuite’s Rank Tracker also has good reporting features.
+It provides detailed and summary SEO rankings data and overall domain strength for your website and selected competitor websites.

 Keyword Research with SEO PowerSuite Rank Tracker

-In most cases, Rank Tracker is a great place to start for initial keyword analysis.
+In most cases, Rank Tracker is a great place to start for initial keyword analysis and planning.
 This tool provides many research options organized into the seven areas shown below.

-This is your point of entry into SEO PowerSuite’s keyword research and keyword difficulty scoring features.
+This is your point of entry into SEO PowerSuite’s keyword research and competitive keyword difficulty scoring features.

 Ranking Keywords – Uncover keywords for which a specific website domain or target page ranks.
 Useful for checking your own or SEO competition’s ranking keywords.
 Can focus on desktop or mobile rankings.